Arcreuss/Nix-PromethOS-Rice/README.md

 ```

 ## Configuration, Profile, Settings
-The main goal is to share a continuous intregration of my configuration, easily usable after cloning by anyone.\
+The main goal is to share a continuous integration of my configuration, easily usable after cloning by anyone.\
 Currently, my system uses Flake, a HomeManager for my user, Hosts and Profiles concepts.

 ### Components